artefactory/choice-learn/README.md

 ### Documentation

-Many examples are provided here and a detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn/).\
+Many examples are provided through the different notebooks and a detailed documentation of this project is available [here](https://artefactory.github.io/choice-learn/).\
 You can also open [issues](https://github.com/artefactory/choice-learn/issues) or [contact us](vincent.auriau@artefact.com) if you have questions.

 The Choice-Learn package is supported by two peer-reviewed publications: